liferay/liferay-docs/developer/customization/articles/customizing-widgets/01-intro.markdown

 - *Tags Navigation*
 - *Wiki*

-To leverage the Widget Template API, there are several steps you must follow.
+To leverage the Widget Template API, follow these steps:

-These steps involve
+- register your portlet to use Widget Templates

-- registering your portlet to use Widget Templates
+- define permissions
-- defining permissions
+- expose the Widget Template functionality to users

-- exposing the Widget Template functionality to users
+The detailed steps are in the

-These steps are followed in detail in the [Implementing Widget Templates](/docs/7-2/customization/-/knowledge_base/c/implementing-widget-templates) article.
-You'll read an overview of these steps next.
+[Implementing Widget Templates](/docs/7-2/customization/-/knowledge_base/c/implementing-widget-templates)

-First, you'll learn about what interface to implement so you can register your portlet to use Widget Templates.
+article.
+Here's a high level overview of what you'll do.

 ## Implementing the TemplateHandler Interface